wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     Returned 204 if delete is successful.

 ??? note "addAttachmentToIssueId"
-    To add one or more attachments to an issue, use addAttachmentToIssueId, specify the issue ID.
+    To add one or more attachments to an issue, use `addAttachmentToIssueId` with the issue ID.
     <table>
         <tr>
             <th>Parameter Name</th>